Taking A Closer Look At Glaucoma

 How can I prevent glaucoma?

 You can’t prevent glaucoma, but if you identify it early, you can lower your risk of permanent vision loss.
-Some preventative measures include –
+Some preventative measures include:

-Regular eye checkups which should be done every one to two years if you are over 40 years and have a family history of the condition.
+Regular eye checkups should be done every one to two years if you are over 40 years old and have a family history of the condition.
 You might need checkups more frequently if you have health issues like diabetes or are at risk for other eye illnesses

-Protecting your eyes by wearing protective eyewear
+Protect your eyes by wearing protective eyewear

 Follow your doctor’s instructions if you have been diagnosed with increased intraocular pressure